deeplyfriedchicken/Jared-PC/README.md

 * Thunderbolt Hot Plug

 ## Installation
 * Will update eventually.
-If you'd like to know sooner, feel free to submit an issue.
+If you'd like to know sooner, feel free to submit an issue with specific questions about the installation process so I know that it's needed by someone.

 ### config.plist
 * Be sure to generate a new `Serial Number` and `SmUUID` for the SMBIOS